regmtait/regmtait.co.uk/_posts/2016-07-28-ee-to-jekyll.md

 ## Hosting with Netlify

 I put my finished source files on [GitHub], and set up [Glynn] to FTP the build to my old host.
-The next morning though, I woke up to the news that [Netlify] are offering free web hosting—with SSH!—on their free [Netlify Pages plan].
+The next morning though, I woke up to the news that [Netlify] are offering free web hosting—with SSH!—on their [Netlify Pages plan].
 This directly competes with [GitHub Pages].

 So, in just a few clicks my site was running on Netify, via GitHub.
 I'll do anything for a green padlock, and I got one for free.